Amber-Keegan Stobbs

-Amber-Keegan Stobbs (born 21 October 1992) is an English professional footballer who plays as a forward for Lewes in the FA Women's Championship.
+Amber-Keegan Stobbs (born 21 October 1992) is an English professional footballer who plays as a forward and midfielder for Women's Super League 2 club Durham W.F.C.

 Playing career

 Youth and college

 Stobbs started playing football at age six.
 After attending Warlingham School she joined Arsenal Women before moving on to Chelsea Ladies while in school.
 In 2010, she traveled to the United States and enrolled at Hofstra University, playing football for the Hofstra Pride for five seasons.
 During her time at university, she registered 66 appearances, scoring nine goals, and thirteen assists.

 Washington Spirit

 During her time at Hofstra, Stobbs previously played for Washington Spirit Reserves in the American USL W-League where she helped the team win the national championship in 2015.

 Senior Club

 Reading

 In December 2015, Stobbs signed with Reading F.C. of the FA WSL 1.
 Reading would struggle during the 2016 season, with Stobbs earning 8 appearances.